Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 - Prohibiting an appraiser from disclosing fees charged for appraisal services

-- Influence the development, reporting, result or review of a real estate appraisal by any means
+- Influencing the development, reporting, result, or review of a real estate appraisal by any means

 If it is found that an appraisal management company has engaged in any acts defined in section 20.2, including those listed above, a claim of up to $100,000 may be brought against the company’s bond.
-If it is determined that the claim is valid, then the surety will pay to reach a settlement.
+If it is determined that the claim is valid, the surety will pay to reach a settlement.
 Once the claim has been settled, it becomes the responsibility of the principal to reimburse the surety for all expenses incurred during the claims process, including the cost of the claim.

 Submit a bond request to apply for a Virginia appraisal management company bond today!

 How long do I need this bond?

-Virginia appraisal management company bonds are issued for 2-year terms to run concurrently with the principal’s license and are automatically renewed biennially for as long as the company wishes to keep its license active.
+Virginia appraisal management company bonds are issued for two-year terms to run concurrently with the principal’s license and are automatically renewed biennially for as long as the company wishes to keep its license active.
 However, the surety may opt not to renew the bond by providing written notice to the board, as long as they do so at least 60 days prior to the bond’s renewal date.